Solar Panels In Washington

 When the photons in sunlight hit the atoms in your solar panel, electrons can be kicked loose.
 Solar panels are designed to collect these disassociated electrons and store them in a battery to power your home and electronics.

-How big are solar panels?
+How do you clean solar panels?

-How much energy does a solar panel produce?
+How much electricity do solar panels produce?

 Fun Facts About Washington